Punshnut/macos-launchy/README.md

 # Launchy

-Launchy is a featherweight macOS app launcher that feels built in: fullscreen when you want focus, floaty when you want a HUD.
-It quietly scans your apps, caches icons, and keeps a wall-to-wall grid ready on any Space.
+Launchy is the open-source launchpad alternative macOS users have been waiting for: fullscreen mode mirrors the classic Launchpad flow while giving you richer controls, and floaty mode doubles as a HUD with fast toggles that nail the look and feel of the new macOS design without breaking the behavior you already rely on.
+It scans your apps, caches icons, and keeps a responsive grid ready on every Space, all completely free.

 <p align="center">
   <img src="https://img.shields.io/badge/platform-macOS-blue" alt="Platform macOS">